stamilselvan/stamilselvan.github.io/content/posts/Money-Pechu-Evaluation.md

 1. If the suggested stock grows at least 15.5% YoY after/within 3 years, the suggestion will be considered as successful.
 Failure otherwise.

 ## Progress Tracking and Outcome
 The analysis can be found [>>here<<](https://docs.google.com/spreadsheets/d/1jQtehTzcSdOa0IfrXwWwOPZrzj7ZpHnpa00dIILTEVM/edit?usp=drive_link).
-It will be updated on regular interval.
+~~It will be updated on regular interval.~~ Stopeed tracking because of the following reasons.

 ### Critics
 **Frequency:**